 Scientists have conducted experiments with different groups of adults and children to see who is better.
 They found that kids are better at chess if trained correctly.
 This is due to their ability to grasp things faster compared to their youth or adult counterparts.

 4. Chess Grandmasters can think 25-30 moves ahead

-It is a common myth between many people, be it a chess player or not, that chess masters can calculate chess positions as far as 25-30 moves ahead of current game scenes.
+It is a common misconception between many people, be it a chess player or not, that chess masters can calculate chess positions as far as 25-30 moves ahead of current game scenes.

 Great chess players do think ahead but not that far.
 This is probably because they have to think laterally too.
 This creates a possibility for many scenarios coming into play.

 During the endgame is usually the common time for most chess masters to think several moves ahead.
 There are chess masters like Magnus Carlsen who claim they can see up to 15 moves ahead and at times even 20.

 Thinking many moves ahead may limit you to just calculating along one line.
 You are supposed to put into consideration several lines your opponent may move along and calculate the moves in each line.

 5. Winning in chess depends on luck